-Hernia repair surgery with mesh comes with unique risks.
-You can reduce the risk of the mesh failing if you
+You can reduce the risk of hernia mesh failing if you:

-- Refrain from smoking or using other nicotine products, like vapors.
+- Refrain from smoking or using other nicotine products, like vapors; and

 - Avoid heavy lifting or activities that strain the abdomen area.

-If the mesh used in your hernia repair surgery was defective, none of the above suggestions are likely to prevent the mesh from failing.
+If the device used in your repair surgery was defective, none of the above suggestions are likely to prevent the device from failing.

-There are a number of hernia mesh brands that have failed patients, some of these are subject to lawsuits today and some of these have been recalled by the FDA as defective medical devices.
-Below are lists of products currently or recently subject to lawsuits and all products that have been recalled either by the company or the FDA.
+There are a number of brands that have failed patients.
+Some of these are subject to lawsuits today, and some of these have been recalled by the FDA as defective medical devices:

 |Atrium / Maquet, Getinge Group||C-QUR, including meshes and v-patches|